SuhailWali/datasciencecoursera/run_Analysis_README.md

 There were 561 feature variables in the input files out of which only 66 were retained in the output dataset.

+A Code book detailing the data produced in the output has been added.